-Players who are new to NERO will receive their first event FREE!
+Players who are new to PRO will receive their first event FREE!
 The event dates and prices are located in the Events section of our website.
-The Final date for pre-registration is the Friday, one week before the event.
-First time NERO players get to enjoy their first event at no cost!
+The final date for pre-registration is the Friday one week before the event.
 To register in advance, please email our staff at firstname.lastname@example.org (New Players only please)

 The Rule Book